firefox-devtools/firefox-devtools.github.io/README.md

   * or under each repository in [devtools-html](https://github.com/devtools-html) for code in GitHub
 * The [DevTools forum](https://discourse.mozilla-community.org/c/devtools) is a great way to get in touch with us and also ensure that your question is visible to other people (and hopefully help them as well).
 * [Mailing list](https://groups.google.com/forum/#!forum/mozilla.dev.developer-tools): for people who prefer mail to forums.
 * Team weekly video call: [Vidyo room DevTools](https://v.mozilla.com/flex.html?roomdirect.html&key=n9vJUD3L1vRMHKQC5OCNRT3UBjw), Tuesdays 9AM Pacific time.
+The [meeting doc](https://docs.google.com/document/d/1pUx9xq6L7bonSrDpyUNTQkQxTxAsULLu4kkHZLMEq6w/edit) has more details.
 * IRC chat: `#devtools` channel in `irc.mozilla.org`, but bear in mind that perhaps the person that could help you best is not online when you ask the question.
 For that reason, it might be better to use the forum or mailing list instead.
 * Contributors to `debugger.html` also hold [periodic hangouts and have a slack channel](https://github.com/devtools-html/debugger.html#discussion).
 * Twitter: [@FirefoxDevTools](https://twitter.com/FirefoxDevTools).